Search

 Herbal supplements

 Some vaginal tightening products contain natural ingredients like manjakani or oak gall, but they can also cause discomfort and lead to allergic reactions.
 Additionally, many of these products are not regulated and their safety and efficacy has not been established.
+If you want to read about herbal remedies for tightening, check out this post.

 Electronic devices